Mapping Sacred Spaces

 Forms, Functions, and Aesthetics in Medieval Southern Italy

-One of the main products of the project, which is offered as a tool for future studies on the South, is the establishment of a corpus of liturgical furnishings and their elements related, with appendices regarding function, shape, liturgy and liturgical space, materials, techniques and ornamental motifs.
+One of the products of the project will be a corpus of liturgical furnishings and their elements related, with appendices regarding function, shape, liturgy and liturgical space, materials, techniques and ornamental motifs.
 For selected monuments, a complex digital reconstruction of the sacred space will be realized through multidimensional 3D and 4D modelling.
-All data will be anchored to a digital cartography that can be interrogated from the macroscale (territorial) to the microscale (architectural fragments and decorative models).
+All data will be anchored to a digital cartography that can be interrogated from the macroscale (territorial) to the microscale (architectural fragments and decorative patterns).